Dimimalinov999/groundrim/README.md

 I'm currently in the process of building the game, i don't want the WIP code. maybe i'll upload some.
 <br>
 <br>
 looking at development, there will be a **LOT** of if statements.
-Codebase won't work with a switches!
+Codebase won't work with switches!
 ## SNEAK PEAK!!
 (gifs didn't render properly in kdenlive.)